Mission Statement

 Our Misson

-Our mission is to improve the quality of life for veterans and individuals impacted by trauma, disability and behavioral or mental health challenges through evidence-informed, animal-assisted and nature based therapeutic programs.
+Our mission is to improve the quality of life for veterans and individuals impacted by trauma, disability and life challenges through evidence-informed, animal-assisted, nature-based therapeutic & wellness programs led by qualified professionals.

 Our Vision